diegovalle/hoyodecrimen.api/README.md

 OPENSHIFT_APP_UUID=true (only when running in production)
 ```

+##To deploy a testing server you have to:

+* create a postgresql database called apihoyodecrimen
+* Enale the postgis extension ```CREATE EXTENSION IF NOT EXISTS postgis;```
+* use the db.sql file in the ansible/roles/hoyodecrimen.app/files to create the tables (bbe sure to uncomment the lines to
+also copy the data)
+* copy the cuadrantes polygon ```psql -d apihoyodecrimen < data/cuadrantes_poly.sql```
+* add the indexes in the file ansible/roles/hoyodecrimen.app/files/index.sql

-To deploy to a server use the ansible script in the ansible directory.
+##To deploy to a server use the ansible script in the ansible directory.

-*Updating*
+##Updating

 To update the carto table you first have to delete all rows in the existing table